lugu/qiloop/doc/NOTES.md

 ### Reasoning

-a MetaObject is an structure which describes an AnyObject.
+A MetaObject is a structure which describes an object.
 The description includes the list of the methods along with their parameters and return type.

-Also, every AnyObject has a method called metaObject which itself return structure called MetaObect.
+Also, every object has a method called `metaObject` which itself returns a structure of type MetaObect.

 This forms a loop:

-    - A MetaObject structure descrives the methods of an AnyObject (including the return type of the methods).
+    - A MetaObject structure describes the methods of an object (including the return type of the methods).
-    - Thankfully one of such such method return a MetaObject.
+    - Thankfully one of these methods returns a MetaObject.
     - Therefore every MetaObject structure describe the MetaObject structure (hense their name).

 Thanks to this property, we can enter our journey into QiMessaging like this:

-1. Recored a exchange containing a MetaObject describing the service directory.
+1. Record an exchange containing a MetaObject describing the service directory.
 2. Extract the type description of the MetaObject (contained inside the MetaObject)
 3. From this type description, learn how to parse a MetaObject
-4. Parse the MetaObject to obtain a description of the AnyObject.
+4. Parse the MetaObject to obtain a description of the object.
-5. From the description of the AnyObject, learn how to communicate with it.
+5. From the description of the object, learn how to communicate with it.
-6. Query this AnyObject (which happens to be the service directory)
+6. Query this object (which happens to be the service directory)
-7. With the list of services, learn to communicate with every service via their MetaObject.
+7. With the list of services, learn how to communicate with every service via their MetaObject.

-This is exactly what this project propose you to do together.
+This is exactly what this project proposes you to do together.

 ### MetaObject signature

-As we have seen, the content of a MetaObject contains a description of the MetaObject strucutre.
+As we have seen, the content of a MetaObject contains a description of the MetaObject structure.
 This description is referred here as its *signature*.

 Here is the MetaObject signature extracted from the MetaObject